aws-ia/standards-terraform/content/faq/_index.en.md

 ## Recommended deployment patterns for Terraform

 There are many ways to deploy or execute Terraform.
-We recommend either via [HashiCorp Terraform Cloud](https://github.com/aws-ia/terraform-hashicorp-cloud_workspace) or via [AWS S3 with DynamoDB for state locking](https://github.com/aws-ia/terraform-aws-backend-s3).
+We recommend either via [HashiCorp Terraform Cloud](https://github.com/aws-ia/terraform-hashicorp-cloud_workspace) or via [AWS S3 with DynamoDB for state locking](https://www.terraform.io/language/settings/backends/s3).

 ## Are modules protected by CI Automation?

 Terraform Module pull requests (PRs) are subject to continuous integration (CI) automation for quality, linting, and security scanning.
-Due to internal decisions, we have built a CI process that is currently private to AWS employees only.
+We currently leverage Codepipeline and Codecommit, a process that is private to AWS employees only.
 It is a heavy work-in-progress and we intend to expose information about it ASAP.
+For this reason, PRs with Github actions will be automatically rejected.
+We are open to feedback on what should be included in CI so please use your PR to discuss.